sklaw/circle/sample/46-ENEE447Project4/README.md

 	- A screenshot/photo that shows problem 1 is solved.
 	- A screenshot/photo that shows problem 2 is solved.
 1. `task.cpp` in which you have implemented the TODOs.
-1. `exceptionstub.S` in which you have implemented the TODOs.
 1. `syscallhandler.cpp` in which you have implemented the TODOs.

 ## Documents for reference